abdulghani/blissful-ignorance/notes.md

 I didn't know that fictive images of multiverse and timelines are rather coherent vision

 timelines not as a shared clock but multiple stream of existence emerging and enduring and continuing

+rather that the anchor is still cosmic inherent recursion as the first problem principle